Mohit-Marfatia/Face-Mask-Detection-Classification-and-Segmentation/README.md

 # Face Mask Detection and Segmentation Project

 ## Introduction
 This project aims to develop a computer vision solution for classifying and segmenting face masks in images.
-The objective is to implement both traditional and deep learning techniques for mask detection and segmentation.
+It involves using both handcrafted features with machine learning classifiers and deep learning techniques to achieve accurate classification and segmentation.

+## Objectives

+### a.
+Binary Classification Using Handcrafted Features and ML Classifiers (4 Marks)
+1. Extract handcrafted features from the dataset.
+2. Train and evaluate at least two machine learning classifiers (e.g., SVM, Neural Network) to classify faces as "with mask" or "without mask."
+3. Report and compare the accuracy of the classifiers.

+### b.
+Binary Classification Using CNN (3 Marks)
+1. Design and train a Convolutional Neural Network (CNN) to perform binary classification on the same dataset.
+2. Experiment with different hyper-parameters (e.g., learning rate, batch size, optimizer, activation function in the classification layer) and report the results.
+3. Compare the CNN's performance with the ML classifiers.

+### c.
+Region Segmentation Using Traditional Techniques (3 Marks)
+1. Implement a region-based segmentation method (e.g., thresholding, edge detection) to segment the mask regions for faces identified as "with mask."
+2. Visualize and evaluate the segmentation results.

+### d.
+Mask Segmentation Using U-Net (5 Marks)
+1. Train a U-Net model for precise segmentation of mask regions in the images.
+2. Compare the performance of U-Net with the traditional segmentation method using metrics like IoU or Dice score.

 ## Dataset
 - **Source**:
   - Face Mask Detection Dataset: [GitHub Repository](https://github.com/chandrikadeb7/Face-Mask-Detection/tree/master/dataset)